enan0sh/hackaton-tsa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

 ## Runing python parser
-To run the parser we need to get the python 3 program to be able to read the information from the live site and parse it into a json format for the web application consumption.
+To run the parser we need to get the python 3 program to be able to read the information from the live site and parse it into a json format for the web application consumption.<br />

-This python script needs the following packages :
+This python script needs the following packages :<br />
--bs4:
+-bs4:<br />
-pip3 install bs4
+pip3 install bs4<br />
--requests
+-requests<br />
-pip3 install requests
+pip3 install requests<br />
--bottle
+-bottle<br />
-pip3 install bottle
+pip3 install bottle<br />
--json
+-json<br />
-pip3 install json
+pip3 install json<br />

-To run the python script it needs to be a command from the terminal as so: python3 parser.py
+To run the python script it needs to be a command from the terminal as so:<br />
+python3 parser.py

 ## Development server